How do I go about insuring my horse?

 Horses up to and including 17 years can be insured.

-Our standard policy covers New Zealand and Australia and includes any transit within and between the two countries.
+Our standard policy covers New Zealand and includes any transit within and between certain countries.
 We offer transit insurance and can insure your horse in almost every country in the world.

 What if my renewal falls due on a weekend?